 Fast answer

-Cisco CCNA is best read as a moderate certification in this data set: 50/100.
-If your background already includes hands-on networking concepts, subnetting, routing, switching, wireless, security basics, and Cisco-flavored administration, it may feel easier than the score.
+Cisco CCNA sits at the core stage: Cisco recommends roughly one or more years of experience implementing and administering Cisco solutions (advisory, not required).
+If your background already includes hands-on networking concepts, subnetting, routing, switching, wireless, security basics, and Cisco-flavored administration, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: build a lab routine before booking the exam, especially if routing, switching, and troubleshooting are new.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.